ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 	# glance image-show <image_id>
 	```

-4. After deactivating the existing image, please re-create the new image by following the steps of uploading an image to IBM Blue Box Cloud Glance repository using your cloud image tempURLin this guide.
+4. After deactivating the existing image, please re-create the new image by following the steps in "Upload an image to IBM Blue Box Cloud Glance repository using your cloud image tempURL" in this guide.

 ## Get support from IBM Blue Box operations regarding cloud images